Most of us recognize the importance of planting a tree(s), but our hands rather than legs are tied with limited reach.

 Most of us would probably do it in our gardens or neighborhood parks.

-There are a few who join hands with like-minded people and form voluntary groups like SayTrees while a few go the extra mile and do it all by themselves, like Padma Shree Awardee Saalumarada Thimakka.
+There are a few who join hands with like-minded people and form voluntary tree plantation organizations like SayTrees while a few go the extra mile and do it all by themselves, like Padma Shree Awardee Saalumarada Thimakka.

 What are Drones?
 If you know it, skip this